 -

-Originally posted by Mili M View PostWell the time has come to think about putting the car away and putting it under the knife.
+fuck you might as well bore it and stroke itOriginally posted by Mili M View PostWell the time has come to think about putting the car away and putting it under the knife.
 This coming weekend the motor will be coming out and I am going to work on the engine bay for a while, hiding the wires and hopefully getting rid of some of the holes as well.
 As far as the motor is concerned, it's getting a TFS top end kit along with new exhaust, LTs, mid pipe and new cat back.
 My question is, since the motor is out, should I buy a rebuild kit for the bottom end or should I keep it as is?
 I was looking at the Federal Mogul rebuild kit just to freshen up the motor a little since it will be out of the engine bay.
-Am I better off getting a rebuild kit with new pistons or will new rings, gaskets, oil pump do?no seriously its out you might as well
+Am I better off getting a rebuild kit with new pistons or will new rings, gaskets, oil pump do?

 Servicing your Auto, Home, Life, Commercial and Collector & Race Car Insurance needs